Reflections on the Name of Allah: Al-Majid (The Noble)

 The Sovereign, The Glorious.

-The names “Al-Majid” and “Al-Majeed” are derived from the Arabic root word “majd,” which conveys the meanings of glorification, honor, and praise.
-In Islamic tradition, praising and glorifying Allah (سُبْحَٰنَهُۥ وَتَعَٰلَىٰ) is central to worship and spiritual devotion.
+The names "Al-Majid (The Noble)" and "Al-Majeed (The Glorious One)" are derived from the Arabic root word "majd," which conveys the meanings of glorification, honor, and praise.
+In Islamic tradition, praising and glorifying Allah (The Almighty) (سُبْحَٰنَهُۥ وَتَعَٰلَىٰ) is central to worship and spiritual devotion.

-The phrases “Subhanallah” (glory be to Allah), “Alhamdulillah” (all praise is due to Allah), and “Allahu Akbar” (Allah is the greatest) — are fundamental in expressing reverence and gratitude towards Allah.
-They encapsulate the essence of glorification, praise, and acknowledgment of Allah’s greatness, which are core principles in Islamic faith and practice.
+The phrases "Subhanallah" (glory be to Allah (The Almighty)), "Alhamdulillah" (all praise is due to Allah (The Almighty)), and "Allahu Akbar" (Allah (The Almighty) is the greatest) - are fundamental in expressing reverence and gratitude towards Allah (The Almighty).
+They encapsulate the essence of glorification, praise, and acknowledgment of Allah (The Almighty)'s greatness, which are core principles in Islamic faith and practice.

-In the Quran you will find the Name Majeed.
-But Majid is not mentioned in the Quran.
+In the Quran you will find the Name Al-Majeed (The Glorious One).
+But Al-Majid (The Noble) is not mentioned in the Quran.

 The Unfathomable Glory of Allah

-Reflecting on the name Al-Majid, we delve into the depths of Allah’s infinite glory and nobility.
-Al-Majid conveys the idea of Allah’s inherent and unparalleled magnificence.
-Unlike worldly honor and glory, which can be transient and dependent on external factors, Allah’s majesty is intrinsic and eternal.
-This divine name reminds us that all creation pales in comparison to Allah’s sublime nature.
+Reflecting on the name Al-Majid (The Noble), we delve into the depths of Allah (The Almighty)’s infinite glory and nobility.
+Al-Majid (The Noble) conveys the idea of Allah (The Almighty)’s inherent and unparalleled magnificence.
+Unlike worldly honor and glory, which can be transient and dependent on external factors, Allah (The Almighty)’s majesty is intrinsic and eternal.
+This divine name reminds us that all creation pales in comparison to Allah (The Almighty)'s sublime nature.

 Consider the Quranic verse in Surah Hud (هود):